 A copper roof can be viable if you look at the perks.
 You won’t have to spend much on maintenance and repairs.
 On top of that, you will never have to replace it, and people may prefer a copper roof over aluminum and zinc.
 Zinc tends to be more expensive, and aluminum is less durable than copper.

 These were the most common types of metal roofs when we talk about the choice of metal.
 Other than that, metal roofs are distinguished by the type of panel.
-So now we will explain different metal roofing panels and their pros and cons.
+So now we will explain different metal panels and their pros and cons.

-Types Of Metal Roofs: Different Panels/Styles
+👉 Types Of Metal Roofing Panels/Styles

 Metal roofing panels come in various shapes and sizes, but on a primary level, there are three categories- standing seam, corrugated, and designer panels.